sacundim/free-operational/README.md

         where evalI :: forall x.
 ReaderI r x -> r -> x evalI Ask = id

-Example: count how many times 'ask' is used in an applicative `Reader`
+Example: count how many times `ask` is used in an applicative `Reader`
 program:

     countAsk :: forall r a.
 Reader r a -> Int